eobanb/billtrack/README.md

 You should also be able to go to /bills/ and see a simple list of `<option>` HTML tags to populate the bill select menu.

 The last major step is to upload the billtrack-app folder to a web server with PHP.
-To hook this part up, edit script tag on line 14 to point to your published billtrack WP page's URL.
-Then, edit the PHP `file_get_contents()` function to point to your bills WP page.
-Both are commented with 'edit this'.
+To hook this part up, edit `$billtrackpath` and `$billspath` in `config.php` to point to your published billtrack WP page's URL and the bills WP page URL, respectively.

-Finally, you will also want to change the option elements of topics select menu to correspond with what you've filled in the bill_topic meta field of the billupdate parent posts in WP.
+Finally, you will also want to change the topics array (also in `config.php`) to correspond with what you've filled in the bill_topic meta field of the billupdate parent posts in WP.

 ## Demo / screenshot